“To absorb calcium, your body also needs vitamin D.

 On page one in Calcium and Calcium Supplements: Achieving the Right Balance – Calcium and Diet the (United States) Mayo Clinic elaborate on:

-“To absorb calcium, your body also needs vitamin D. A few foods naturally contain small amounts of vitamin D, such as canned salmon with bones and egg yolks.
-You can also get vitamin D from fortified foods and sun exposure”.6
+“To absorb calcium, your body also needs vitamin D. Some foods naturally contain small amounts of vitamin D, such as canned salmon with bones, tuna and egg yolks.
+You also can get vitamin D from foods fortified with the vitamin.
+The recommended amount of vitamin D for most adults is 600 international units or 15 micrograms a day.
+Spending time in the sun also helps the body make vitamin D, even when you wear sunscreen”.5

 Health Care Provider